Last updated September 18, 2023

-To reduce the risk to South Zone residents, and all Albertans, we need to ensure as many people as possible are up to date with their immunizations.
+To reduce the risk within our communities, we need to ensure as many people as possible are up to date with their immunizations.

 Please be sure that you and your children are up to date on all recommended immunizations, including those that protect against pertussis.

-Ways to limit the spread include staying home when sick, covering your mouth when you cough and early assessment and treatment by a physician.
+- Limit the spread by practicing regular hand washing, not sharing drinks, food or cutlery, staying home when sick, covering your mouth when you cough and seeking early assessment and treatment by a physician.

 Albertans can text ‘Whooping Cough’ to 88111 or visit ahs.ca/immunize to receive additional information on whooping cough symptoms, treatment and how to prevent it from spreading.